STUDY JAPANESE ONLINE WITH NATIVES HERE

 How is shoyu used?

-Soy sauce is used to replace salt, add flavor and enhance the color of food and is very popular in all Asian countries.
-Shoyu can be used in virtually any Asian cuisine recipe, including desserts like dango.
+Soy sauce is used to replace salt, enhance aroma, and strengthen the coloring of food, and it is quite popular in all countries of Asia.
+Shoyu can be used in practically any recipe of Asian cuisine, including desserts like dango.

 Unlike Westerners, in Japanese cuisine, soy sauce is not used in large quantities, in salads or in prepared dishes.
-Most of the time it is used to season the meat before taking it to the fire, or it is used in recipes before preparing them.
-Of course, shoyu and soy derivatives are always available in restaurants for you to season your dish as you wish.
+Most of the time, it is used to season the meat before cooking it, or it is used in recipes before preparing them.
+Of course, shoyu and soy derivatives are always available in restaurants for you to season your dish as you like.

 Most of the time shoyu is used with sugar or it is already sweetened.
 Pure or salted soy sauce is most often used in sushi or sashimi.
 In fact, there are several different types of soy sauce or even other soy sauces that you can confuse with soy sauce, below we will see some types of soy sauce and where they are used:

-• Koikuchi - Koikuchi (shoyu) - The most common soy sauce.
+• Koikuchi (shoyu) - The most common soy sauce.
 It is salty and has a slightly sweet taste and is rich in umami;

 • Tamari – Thicker soy sauce used to eat with sushi, sashimi and teriyaki;